tendermint/spec/spec/abci/apps.md

 QueryState should be set to the latest `DeliverTxState` at the end of every `Commit`, ie. after the full block has been processed and the state committed to disk.
 Otherwise it should never be modified.

+### Snapshot Connection

+The Snapshot Connection is optional, and is only used to serve state sync snapshots for other nodes and/or restore state sync snapshots to a local node being bootstrapped.

 ## Transaction Results